igorcosta/Github-challenge/README.md

 > **Tip**: _Every time you restart the ngrok you will need to update the url in your Github Webhook, you only need to do that if you're developing locally._

-1. Once you have your ngrok tunnel running, you will need to start the **server.py** server, ngrok will point to this local server to accept Github requests.
+Once you have your ngrok tunnel running, you will need to start the **server.py** server, ngrok will point to this local server to accept Github requests.

+#### Setup Flask to run

-Open a new terminal window and type the following commands.
+1. Open a new terminal window and type the following commands.

 ```bash
 pip3 install -r requirements.txt